Apr 25, 2025

 • Regulatory sanctions.
 Fintech businesses around the globe are subject to strict AML requirements, including user verification, AML training, suspicious activity reporting, and more.
 Non-compliance with these obligations leads to severe sanctions.

-Risk-Based Approach in fintech
+Risk-based approach in fintech

 Global regulators require fintech businesses to adopt a risk-based approach to combating money laundering.
 This means considering risks inherent to the sector and products that a company deals with.